 Go to a Bar/Out To Eat

-To make it easier, try going out for lunch where there's outdoor seating.
-Choosing a less formal spot can make it less awkward, make it easier to speak with the waitstaff about local culture, and you can take a book or people-watch without issue.
+To make it easier, try going out for lunch with outdoor seating.
+Choosing a less formal spot can make it less awkward and easier to speak with the waitstaff about local culture.
+You can take a book or people-watch without issue.

 Try Local/Authentic Cuisine

-Researching ahead of time is helpful here in regards to what specialty foods are unique to each country and city, but the best restaurant recommendations, I think, come from the locals.
+Researching ahead of time is helpful here regarding what specialty foods are unique to each country and city, but the best restaurant recommendations, I think, come from the locals.
 Once there, ask your hotel concierge or your tour guides.

 Try Your Hand at Bargain Shopping